JackSzwergold/Writing/Eating Spaghetti for Dinner with Health Nuts.md

 ***

-*Eating Spaghetti for Dinner with Health Nuts (The Young Boyfriend of the Old Hollywood Actress) (c) by Jack Szwergold*
+*Eating Spaghetti for Dinner with Health Nuts: The Young Boyfriend of the Old Hollywood Actress (c) by Jack Szwergold*

 *This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*